kuhchung/kuhchung.github.io/pages/Skills-Tier-List.md

 ### Critical Eye
 A for Expert.
 Duh.
 This is the normal and pierce gunning attack buff that you want.

-### Element Atk Up
+### Element Atk Up (Blademaster)
-For elemental gunning, mostly.
+In my opinion, this skill is for elemental gunning, mostly.
 The cost of getting this skill is very very high, so I do not actually recommend it for blademasters.
 But if you like it on your SnS or Lance, go for it.
+I'll still put it in A tier cuz it does damage, I guess.

 ### Evasion
 A lot of people will put this higher.
 I think it depends... but it's sort of universal so I'll give it a generic ranking instead of putting it in Uncategorizable/Situational.
 When it is good, it is *very* good.